Benedict-Ik/JsonPlaceHolderWrapperService/README.md

 builder.Configuration.AddUserSecrets<Program>();
 ```

-## Enabling Authentication and Authorization Middleware
+## Enabled Authentication and Authorization Middleware
 We added the below lines of code in Program.cs:
 ```C#
 app.UseAuthentication();